mraak/non_brute_force/README.md

 - Path selection factors: randomnes, memory, food (sight), smell
 - can also change direction for no reason but with much lesser probability

+# !brute_force ML

+Dog trains the trainer and trainer trains the dog.
+Trainer is watching the dog how it solves mazes and figures out the best way to train the dog how to become a better maze solver.
+Trainer trains the dog by gradually increasing the complexity of the mazes, and adding and removing different number of indicators.
+A success is when a dog solves the maze with no indicators, only having the final jackpot at the end of the maze.

+Dog can learn the following things

+1. That the goal of the game is to solve the maze, as opposed for example to check as many paths as possible.
+2. To solve the same non-changing maze correctly and memorize it as quickly as possible.
+Different teaching methods might have different success rates, that need to be evaluated.
+3. To become better maze solver in general, i.e. to better solve completelly new random mazes.
+This also needs to be evaluated by seeing how fast can a dog solve a maze before and after the training.
+The before and after mazes need to be different but of the same complexity.